 - Fire Safety Certification: This Fire Safety training course helps you to comply with the Fire Safety Regulations 2005.
 This Course covers basic fire safety training, fire extinguisher training, fire risk assessment training and fire warden training.
 The participant will learn to recognise the hazards that may lead to a fire, and how to react safely and responsibly in the event of one breaking out.
 Our aim is to inform Fire Wardens of their responsibilities in running a fire drill effectively and safely.
 It also details the steps involved in developing an Emergency Plan for the workplace.
 The course includes an introduction to fire safety and to the legal framework Additionally, responsibilities, Fire science and Fire risk assessment are outlined.
 Furthermore, how do people react in an emergency, the different classes of fire and types of fire extinguishers and equipment and their use.
 Emergency plans and evacuation, movement of people and Hazard Analysis is also discussed.
 On completion of the course and assessment, participants will receive a Certification which is valid for 3 years.

-- Professional Image and Style Workshop: This workshop offers an insight into grooming and styling for the professional world.
+- Professional Styling & Image: This workshop offers an insight into grooming and styling for the professional world.
 It covers a wide range of topics such as dressing for your shape, colour analysis and making the most of your wardrobe.
 Essential for those going on work experience or job interview.

 Full QQI Level 5 Award in a Marketing/Business/Administration area.
 An offer of a place on this course is contingent on the applicant meeting the requirements set out here and satisfactory presentation at interview.